szymon-rd/Ircsy/README.md

 # Ircsy

-Ircsy is a distributed irc client with a web-based user interface.
-It globally stores chat history for channels and conversations.
+Ircsy is a distributed irc client with web-based user interface.
+Its purpose is to provide lightweight client with access to global chatting history.

 ## features
  - [ ] Chat bot.